Echinopsis tarijensis

-Soehrensia tarijensis, is a species of Soehrensia, in the cactus family.
+Echinopsis tarijensis, synonym Soehrensia tarijensis, is a species of Echinopsis, in the cactus family Cactaceae.
 It is native to Bolivia and northwestern Argentina.

 Description

-Soehrensia tarijensis initially grows individually, later becoming a shrub with few side branches and reaching heights of growth of up to 5 meters.
-The strong, cylindrical, dark green shoots reach a diameter of up to 35 centimeters.
+Echinopsis tarijensis initially grows individually, later becoming a shrub with few side branches and reaching heights of growth of up to 5 m.
+The strong, cylindrical, dark green shoots reach a diameter of up to 35 cm.
 There are 15 to 21 ribs.
 The large, clear areoles located on them are covered with gray felt and are close together.
-Light brown to whitish, unequal thorns emerges from them.
+Light brown to whitish, unequal spines emerges from them.
 The stiff, stinging spines are slightly curved and thickened at their base.
-They have a length 1 of 8 centimeters.
+They have a length of 1 to 8 cm.
 One to four central spines and 50 or more radial spines are formed.

 The funnel-shaped flowers are red to pink to creamy white.
 They appear near the top of the shoot.
-The flowers are up to 12 centimeters long and have a diameter of 9 centimeters.
-The egg-shaped, green fruits are 3.5 to 5 centimeters long and have a diameter of 2 to 3 centimeters.
+The flowers are up to 12 cm long and have a diameter of 9 cm.
+The egg-shaped, green fruits are 3.5 to 5 cm long and have a diameter of 2 to 3 cm.